mstksg/inCode/copy/entries/singletons-1.md

 The Singularity
 ---------------

-In this post, we looked the opportunity for using the singleton pattern to give us more power when using phantom types, enabling us to do things that we normally couldn't do.
-Then, we looked at how the *singletons* library makes using this pattern extremely easy and smooth to integrate into your existing code.
+In this post, at shortcomings in the usage of phantom types, and then saw how singletons could help us with these.
+Then, we looked at how the *singletons* **library** makes using this pattern extremely easy and smooth to integrate into your existing code.

 You can see all of the "manual singletons" code in this post [here][manual-door], and then see the code re-implemented using the